 Frequent and intense periods of political instability make it difficult to predict future trends in governmental policies.
 For example, the Arab Spring of 2010 and 2011 caused substantial political turmoil across the Middle East and North Africa, particularly in Egypt.
 During this period of instability in Egypt, the government temporarily dissolved the parliament, suspended the constitution and shut down the internet.
-Any similar shut-down in the countries in which we operate in the future will, however, negatively affect our business and results of operations.
+Any similar shut-down in the countries in which we operate in the future will negatively affect our business and results of operations.
 In addition, if government or regulatory policies in a market in which we operate were to change or become less business-friendly, our business could be materially adversely affected.
 Recent economic instability in Brazil also has contributed to a decline in market confidence in the Brazilian economy as well as to a deteriorating political environment.
 The Brazilian government also frequently intervenes in the Brazilian economy and occasionally makes significant changes in policy and regulations.
 For instance, the Brazilian government's actions to control inflation and implement macroeconomic policies have often involved increases in interest rates, wage and price controls, currency devaluations, blocking access to bank accounts, imposing capital controls and limits on imports, among other things.
+In addition, various ongoing investigations into allegations of money laundering and corruption being conducted by the Office of the Brazilian Federal Prosecutor, have negatively impacted the Brazilian economy and political environment and have adversely impacted the image and reputation of those companies that have been implicated.
 We do not have any control over, and are unable to predict, which measures or policies the Brazilian government may adopt in the future.